FAQs

 How does my septic system work?

-To maintain your septic system's efficiency, ensure the sludge is pumped out every two to three years.
-Avoid introducing harsh chemicals like paint solvents, thinners, and nail polish removers into the system.
-Even common household products like bleach, sink and toilet cleaners, and drain openers can harm the beneficial organisms in your tank.
-Additionally, never flush items such as diapers, feminine products, cigarette butts, condoms, or q-tips, as these can cause blockages in your system.What causes the thick crust (scum) in my tank?
+To maintain your septic system's efficiency, it's recommended to have the sludge pumped from your tank every two to three years.
+This helps prevent costly issues and maintain optimal performance.
+Avoid introducing harsh chemicals such as paint solvents, thinners, nail polish remover, bleach, and drain cleaners into the system, as these can harm the beneficial bacteria that break down waste.
+Refrain from flushing items like diapers, feminine products, cigarette butts, condoms, or cotton swabs, as they can cause blockages.
+Following these practices can help ensure your system operates efficiently and minimize the need for expensive repairs.What causes the thick crust (scum) in my tank?

-The thick crust, or scum, in your septic tank is formed by organic material that has solidified.
-This condition may indicate a bacterial deficiency in your system.
-Using Austin's bio-treatment can help by boosting the population of aerobic bacteria and enzymes, which work to break down this scum layer and convert it into liquid.What is a grease trap?
+The thick crust, or scum, in your septic tank is composed of organic material that has solidified.
+This condition may indicate a deficiency in bacterial activity.
+Applying a treatment such as Austin's Bio-Treatment can help increase the population of aerobic bacteria and enzymes, which aid in breaking down and liquefying this scum layer.
+Professional plumbing services often recommend such treatments to restore balance in septic systems and maintain efficient operation.What is a grease trap?

-A grease trap is a specialized device attached to sink and equipment drains.
-It consists of chambered boxes with screens that slow down wastewater flow, allowing fats, oils, and grease (FOG) to cool and rise to the surface.
-Solids settle at the bottom, while the remaining water flows out through the sewer system.
-There are two main types: large outdoor underground grease interceptors, typically made of concrete, and smaller indoor grease traps located near sinks.What if I don't clean the trap regularly?
+A grease trap is a specialized device connected to the outlet side of sinks and equipment drains.
+It consists of chambers or screens that slow wastewater flow, allowing fats, oils, and grease (FOG) to cool and rise to the surface while solids settle to the bottom.
+The remaining water then flows into the sewer system.
+There are two primary types: large outdoor underground interceptors typically made of concrete, and smaller indoor traps located near sinks or in floors.
+Professional plumbing services can assist with the installation and maintenance of both types to ensure efficient kitchen operations.What if I don't clean the trap regularly?

-Neglecting regular cleaning of your grease trap can lead to serious consequences.
-Fats, oils, grease, and food solids may flow past the trap and harden in sewer pipes, causing major plumbing issues.
-These problems often result in expensive repairs and business downtime.
-Additionally, many municipalities have the authority to impose fines for improper maintenance of grease traps.How is a grease trap cleaned?
+Neglecting regular cleaning of grease traps can lead to significant issues.
+Fats, oils, grease (FOG), and food solids may bypass the trap, solidify in sewer pipes, and cause major plumbing problems.
+These issues often result in costly repairs and business interruptions.
+Additionally, many local authorities impose fines for inadequate maintenance.
+To avoid these problems, it's advisable to engage professional plumbing services for regular grease trap cleaning.How is a grease trap cleaned?